alexkoyoc/alexkoyoc.github.io/README.md

-# Personal Website
+# Alexander Koyoc — Personal Academic Website

-This repository contains the source code for my personal academic website.
+This repository contains the source code for the personal academic website of **Alexander Koyoc**, a UCLA graduate in Linguistics and Psychology.

-The site includes information about me, my academic background, research interests, contact information, and CV.
-It is built with HTML and CSS as a way to practice web development while creating a central place for my academic and professional materials.
+The website includes information about my academic background, research experience, current projects, research interests, curriculum vitae, and contact information.
+It was built with HTML and CSS as both a web development project and a central location for my academic and professional materials.

+## Research Interests

+- Psycholinguistics
+- Formal semantics
+- Sentence processing
+- Anaphora and cataphora
+- Degree semantics
+- Spanish linguistics
+- Bilingualism
+- Linguistic fieldwork

 ## Pages

-- `index.html` — Homepage with a short academic bio and research overview
+- `index.html` — Homepage with an academic bio and research overview
-- `about-me.html` — Personal background and interests
+- `about-me.html` — Academic background and personal interests
-- `research.html` — Current and developing research projects
+- `research.html` — Completed, current, and developing research projects
-- `contact.html` — Contact information
+- `contact.html` — Professional contact information
 - `AKCV.pdf` — Curriculum vitae
 - `styles.css` — Main stylesheet for the website